thisago/bothend/readme.md

 ## About

-This is PoC of how interesting will be if Karax DSL for JS backend works in C-like backend (ignoring events).

-In this way, we can define just one renderer and render it in both sides, backend and frontend.
-This allows SSR for JS DSLs.
+This is an example of how to pre-render a SPA in server, defining just one renderer and render it in both sides, backend and frontend.

-This example uses an karax fork that allows it: https://github.com/thisago/karax
+This allows SSR for SPA.

 ## License